-The goal is to offset the zakat poverty line (had al-kifayah) by providing standard relief for farmers' basic needs and those they sponsor, such as food, clothing, shelter, and education.
-An analysis performed by Ab.
-Rahman and Othman (2005b) support these views on the cost of paddy cultivation in the states of Selangor, especially in Tanjung Karang, Sabak Bernam, found that some paddy zakat payees coming from the poor have the effect of not declining the abovementioned costs.
-It found that 14.1% of farmers who pay for zakat only have a gross monthly income of around RM510 and 45.7% with a monthly net income below the poverty line.
-This problem would quickly generate a dispute between the beneficiaries and payees of the zakat distribution, which goes against the zakat goals, as described in a hadith by Ibn 'Umar: "Take from the well-to-do and return it to the poor" (Al-Bukhari, Kitab al-Zakat, Bab Wujub al-Zakat, no. Hadith 1395).
+The goal is to offset the zakat poverty line (had al-kifayah) by providing standard relief for farmers' basic needs and those they sponsor, such as food, clothing, shelter and education.
+An analysis performed by Asmak and Pazim (2005) supported these views on the cost of paddy cultivation in the states of Selangor, especially in Tanjung Karang and Sabak Bernam, and was discovered that some paddy zakat payees from the poor have the impact of not reducing the aforementioned costs.
+It was revealed that 14.1% of farmers who pay for zakat only have a gross monthly income of around RM510 and 45.7% with a monthly net income below the poverty line.
+This problem would quickly generate a dispute between the beneficiaries and payees of the zakat distribution, which goes against the zakat goals, as described in a hadith by Ibn 'Umar: "Take from the well-to-do and return it to the poor" (Al-Bukharī 1993, no. hadith 1395).

-These exemptions correspond to the specifications of Islamic law (Shariah), which are based on the law's adaptability.
-It takes credit for its philosophy of modifying the law to accomplish Sharia's object (maqasid shari'ah), providing for the people's welfare, preserving this noble goal, and safeguarding it from any harm.
-All the provisions and ordinances of any specified divine laws to seek profit and repel harm.
-If the reduction in these costs is not likely to occur, it will further cause damage.
+These exemptions correspond to the specifications of shariah, which are based on the law's adaptability.
+It takes credit for its philosophy of modifying the law to accomplish shariah's objective (maqasid shariah), providing for the people's welfare, preserving this noble goal and safeguarding it from any harm.
+All the provisions and ordinances of any specified divine laws aim to seek profit and repel harm.
+If the reduction in these costs is not likely to occur, it will cause further damage.